 How to check battery health (cycles) & need for service

 Apple also warns that the feature may cause your battery status menu to show the need for service - even if this isn't necessarily the case.
-Here's how you can check on battery health information.
+Your MacBook's battery health will appear at the top of the Battery Health box.

 - While holding Option/Alt, click the Apple symbol (), at the top left of screen